 This beautiful 3 bedroom and 1 Bath with large private garden patio.
 Plus a wonderful and quite park just steps away

 Home includes granite kitchen with stainless steel appliances including dishwasher, marble bathroom and features exposed brick and hardwood flooring.
 Laundry in unit.

-Three separate bedrooms and living area sleeps (8 - 10) in (3 queen beds and 1 sofa bed) and large private outdoor patio (closed during winter) in a really great, safe, lively neighborhood.
+Three separate bedrooms and living area sleeps (8 with kids max 10) in (3 queen beds and 1 sofa bed) and large private outdoor patio (closed during winter) in a really great, safe, lively neighborhood.

 Home features granite kitchen, high end custom renovations.
 Wonderfully accented units, stainless steel appliances, dishwasher, and marble bathrooms, recessed lighting, wide plank oak flooring, exposed brick, pinpoint halogen lighting, individual climate control and video intercom.
 Beautiful brick and stone walls from end to end & even it's own brand new washer/dryer unit.

 Plus brand new furnishings, table and chairs, HDTV, towels, linens, and all toiletries and everything else.
 Plus ultra comfortable Tempur-Pedic ® Beds and Tempur-Pedic® sofa-bed!
 And much more!

 Conveniently located near public transportation, and NYU School of Medicine and Bellevue.
 The apartment is located between the uptown and downtown buses, and a short walk to the 4, 5, 6 subway line.

 Living Amenities: Dishwasher, Large Private Outdoor Garden Patio, Granite Kitchen, Hardwood, High Ceilings,